sgodwincs/rtsp-rs/README.md

 A lot of the design is based on the [http](https://github.com/hyperium/http) and [hyper](https://github.com/hyperium/hyper) crates, since RTSP and HTTP have a lot of similarities.

 Encoders and decoders exist for requests and responses, but server and client implementations do not yet.

+# Status

+Implementation of the base protocol is on hold until futures-0.2.0 and the corresponding tokio version is released.
+This is because the implementation is very messy and would benefit greatly with the use of futures-await (which is also being updated to be much more ergonomical).